How to Clean Granite

 Granite is a siliceous stone composed primarily of silicates, such as quartz, feldspar, and mica, which account for the colorful flecks and sparkling veins that make granite a favored finish for kitchens and baths.
 One of the hardest stones used in interior applications, granite has antibacterial traits and is naturally resistant to heat, water, scratches, and most acids found in kitchen settings.

 For a deeper-cleaning solution, fill a spray bottle with a 50/50 mix of rubbing alcohol and water; Thomas says the spray cleaner gives granite surfaces a nice shine.
 A mix like this can also help eliminate some germs and aid in disinfecting granite surfaces.

 If you want to go the easy route, use a commercially available stone cleaner.
-Debra Johnson, Merry Maids' Home Cleaning Expert, recommends trying Take it For Granite, a spray that safely cleans granite countertops, floors, and shower walls.
+Debra Johnson, Merry Maids' home cleaning expert, recommends trying "Take It For Granite," a spray that safely cleans granite countertops, floors, and shower walls.

 In general, granite surfaces should be cleaned with soft cotton cloths or clean rag mops along with neutral cleaners, mild liquid dishwashing detergent and water, or cleaners made specifically for granite.
-After washing with a soap solution, rinse surfaces with water, and dry with a soft cloth to eliminate water spots and streaking.
+After washing with a soap solution, rinse the surface with water, and dry with a soft cloth to eliminate water spots and streaking.